pingcap/docs-cn/tidb-cloud/configure-security-settings.md

 > **Tip:**
 >
-> If you are viewing the overview page of your cluster, you can click the **Security Settings** in the upper-right corner of the page and configure these settings, too.
+> If you are viewing the overview page of your cluster, you can click the **...** in the upper-right corner of the page, select **Security Settings**, and configure these settings, too.